samulopez/foundryvtt-pointer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] short bug description"
+title: "[BUG]"
 labels: bug
 assignees: ''

 ---

-**Using the template**
-Choose a fitting  title to your issue.
-Please go through each section, adding as much detailed information as possible and remove the default text.
-If a section is completly irrelevant for some reason, delete it completly.
-Also ideally be somewhat responsive in this issues thread so you can answer possible questions i have.
+**Module Version:** v0.0.0

+**Before open any issue**

+1) Enable the module setting _"Enable debugging"_
+2) Click F12 go to the _console_ tab
+3) make the test you want and replicate the error
+4) Go to the tab console open on point 2) and just right click and click 'Save as' and 'Save' or send a screenshot of the exception on the console.
+5) Attach the text file on the github issue with all the logs related tot he module, or send a screenshot of the messages on the console.

 **Describe the bug**
 A clear and concise description of what the bug is.
-Also post console errors (F12 for most browsers) here that occur.

 **To Reproduce**
 Steps to reproduce the behavior: